ENGLISH TEACHING ❯

 Professor: Simone Cametti, Emiliano Coletta, Antonella Conte, Genny Di Bert, Davide Dormino, Giuseppe Gallo, Bentivenga Gianna, Nicolas Martino, Bentivenga Maria Pina, Christian Rizzo.

-MA Degree program in Graphic Arts
+MA Degree program in Printmaking

 Suggested training programme - Visual Arts Department